dib-lab/2021-paper-ibd/manuscript.md

 We developed a computational approach to resolve sub-species level differences between groups of short read shotgun metagenomes (**Figure @fig:overview**).
 While our pipeline relies on many published algorithms, we developed two new approaches that, when combined with existing tools, generated insights into microbial sequences associated with IBD subtype.
 After consistent pre-processing, we used FracMinHash sketching to produce subsampled k-mer abundance profiles of metagenomes that reflected the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1; @doi:10.1101/2022.01.11.475838], and used these profiles to perform metagenome-wide k-mer association with IBD subtype.
-We refer to FracMinHash sketches as *signatures*, and for simplicity, continue referring to the sub-sampled k-mers in a signature as *k-mers*.
+We refer to FracMinHash sketches as *sketches* or k-mer abundance profiles, and for simplicity, continue referring to the sub-sampled k-mers in a sketch as *k-mers*.
 Retaining only k-mers associated with IBD, we used a minimum set cover approach to identify the genomes that best encompassed these k-mers [@doi:10.1101/2022.01.11.475838].

 Next, we developed an approach to perform differential abundance analysis directly on assembly graphs in order to recover all sequences that were differentially abundant in each IBD subtype when compared to nonIBD.